MauroLuzzatto/OpenAI-Gym-TicTacToe-Environment/README.md

 - min_epsilon = 0.0
 - decay_rate = 0.000001

-# Main Training Loop
-In the training loop the agent learns to play TicTacToe through self-play.
-After each step taken the Q-table of the agent is updated based on the received reward.

-## Training Settings
-- episodes: number of games played by the players
-- max_steps: number of maximal steps per game

-## Training Helper Functions
-- **create_state_dictionary**: create state encoding dictionary
-- **reshape_state**: reshape the state array into a tuple
-- **create_plot**: plot the training progress reward versus episodes for both player
-- **save_qtable**: save the Q-table
-- **load_qtable**: load the Q-table
-- **test_self_play_learning**: test the trained agent with playing against it

 # References
 - [OpenAI Gym](https://gym.openai.com/): Gym is a toolkit for developing and comparing reinforcement learning algorithms from OpenAI